CliMA/ClimaCore.jl/docs/papers/joss/paper.md

-# Tentative TODOs
+# Tentative TODOs to have the package in order
-Draft of a "white paper" that briefly mentions all the nice properties of the library:  extensibility, composability, ease-of-use, library-reuse, (performance-portability?), (scalability?).
-This will give ClimaCore its proper DOI and citability tool.
+Draft of a "white paper" that briefly mentions all the nice properties of the library:  extensibility, composability, ease-of-use, library-reuse, performance-portability, scalability, GPU support.

 Improve Docs:
 - [x] Getting started/How to guide
-- [x] Contributing guide + Code of Conduct (?)
+- [x] Contributing guide + Code of Conduct
 - [ ] Examples documentation (equations set, what to expect from each example, artifacts, if included)

 Improve Unit Tests:
-- [ ] Unit tests: strive for best code coverage: e.g., double check that all operators are tested
+- [x] Unit tests: strive for best code coverage: e.g., double check that all operators are tested

-Examples:
-- [ ] Address memory usage and OoM issues when examples are run locally

 Performance:
 - [ ] Distributed computing capability (re-run latest scaling studies)

+Cleanup:
+- [ ] Remove dead code, comments and TODOs

+# TODOs for the paper
+- [x] Abstract/Summary
+- [x] Statement of need
+- [x] Introduction
+- [ ] APIs
+   - [ ] high-level API
+   - [ ] low-level API
+- Performance Portability (ClimaComms)
-- [ ] Multi-threading capability?
+  - [ ] Multi-threading capability
-- [ ] Might include initial GPU support?
+  - [ ] Include initial GPU support
+  - [ ] GPU support

+- [ ] References

 <!-- Acknowledgement of any financial support. -->
 # Acknowledgements